-Clean design keeps visitors focused on your call to action, while bigger fonts make it easy to read and quickly grasp what your site or product is about.
-Furthermore, you should consider using bullet points so your visitors can quickly skim through rather than having a big chunk of text.
+Clean design keeps website visitors focused on your call to action, while bigger fonts make it easy to read and quickly grasp what your site or product is about.
+What’s more, you should consider using bullet points so your visitors can quickly skim through rather than having a big chunk of text to read.

 Lastly, try removing the main navigation links that are usually present on your website.
-If your audience wants to engage further, they can click your logo to link to the website.
+If your audience wants to engage further, they can click your logo to go through to the homepage.

 A directional cue is a graphic that points the reader to where you want them to look.
-Whether it’s the main message or the call-to-action button, a directional cue is an effective way to subtly call attention to what you want.
+Whether it’s the main message or the clickable call-to-action button, a directional cue is an effective way to subtly call the attention of your target audience to the element you want.

 You can use graphics like arrows, lines, or even a photo of a person pointing to lead the visitor’s eye towards the end goal.

-Sometimes you don’t know exactly what will make your landing pages convert best.
-There have been several times when we built a page that all of us liked internally, but didn’t convert well with our visitors.
+Sometimes you don’t know exactly what will make your landing pages yield the best conversion rates.
+There have been several times that we built a page liked by everyone internally, but it didn’t convert well with our visitors.

 Why this landing page rocks: "The Web Designer's page has it all—a clean design, lead magnets and clear way to sign up."

-If you make the subscription process too complicated and long, your potential subscribers’ interest will gradually fade away.
-Heck, they might not even bother at all to read the form if they see an intimidating amount of text and fields!
+If you make the subscription process too complicated and long, your potential subscribers’ interest will quickly fade away.
+Heck, they might not even bother to read the form at all if they see an intimidating amount of text and form fields!

-The fewer fields your form has, the higher the conversion.
-It’s simple as that.
+The fewer fields your form has, the higher the rate of conversion.
+It's as simple as that.

-But what if you need to collect more information?
-That’s fine.
+You might need to collect more information like dates or phone numbers, and that’s fine!
 However, in general, you should only ask for the information that you really need.
-Or, ask them for additional information later on in the relationship.
+You can always ask them for additional information later on in the relationship.

 Why this landing page rocks: "Well, it follows GDPR but at the same time offers value and a clear path to sign up."

 As a general best practice, it’s important to keep your landing pages GDPR compliant.
 You can create GDPR-friendly landing pages in MailerLite by adding pre-written permissions, checkboxes and EU-subscriber segmentation.
-There are also GDPR-ready templates available to help you get started quickly.
+There are also GDPR-ready templates available to help you get started.